 Ticket to Hollywood

 London became a turning point in her career as she met the head of MGM, Louis B. Mayer.
-He began promoting her as the “world’s most beautiful woman”.
+He began promoting her as the "world's most beautiful woman".
 She played varying roles with excellence and the audience was captivated.
-Some notable films she did were, Algiers (1938), Boom Town (1940), Comrade X (1940), Come Live With Me (1941), and Crossroads (1942).
+Some notable films she did were Algiers (1938), Boom Town (1940), Comrade X (1940), Come Live With Me (1941), and Crossroads (1942).
 Hollywood introduced her to many new people who became a major part of her life.

 Never giving up on science

 Hedy used to work on inventions between takes.
-She had a small set of equipment given to her by Hughes, who she later dated.
+She had a small set of equipment given to her by Hughes, whom she later dated.
 He had expressed his desire to create faster planes that could be sold to the US military.
 The Austrian-American actress combined the fins of the fastest fish and the wings of the fastest bird to sketch a new wing design for Hughes’ planes.
 Hughes called her a genius when she showed him the innovative idea.
 She met George Antheil at a dinner party in 1940.
-Although the marriage with Mandl wasn’t successful, she had taken away the knowledge about weaponry.
-Lamarr used this to come up with the extraordinary new communication system used with the intention of guiding torpedoes to their targets in war.
+Although the marriage with Mandl wasn't successful, she had taken away the knowledge about weaponry.
+Lamarr used this to come up with an extraordinary new communication system with the intention of guiding torpedoes to their targets in war.
 This, however, could not be implemented due to rejection from the Navy.

 Recognition as an Inventor

 The Electronic Frontier Foundation presented Lamarr and Antheil with their Pioneer Award in 1997.
 Lamarr also became the first woman to receive the Invention Convention’s Bulbie Gnass Spirit of Achievement Award.
-Although she died in 2000, Lamarr was inducted into the National Inventors Hall of Fame for the development of her frequency hopping technology in 2014.
+Although she died in 2000, Lamarr was inducted into the National Inventors Hall of Fame for the development of her frequency-hopping technology in 2014.
 This technology was later used in developing Wi-Fi, GPS, and Bluetooth.

 Saavriti is an intern with SheThePeople.TV